Epsom Salt Bath for Babies and Kids

 Is It Safe to Bathe a Child in Epsom Salt?

 Epsom salt is an extremely healthy mineral when used in the correct manner.
 It is recommended that you use this mineral after consulting with your doctor.
-However, please note that low-grade Epsom salt is extremely dangerous.
+However, please note that low-grade Epsom salt bath for an infant is extremely dangerous.
 Make sure to buy only high-grade, pure Epsom salt meant for baths and is recognised by a reputed quality monitoring institution.

 Benefits of Epsom Salt Baths for Babies and Children

-Here are some key benefits of Epsom salt baths:
+Here are some key benefits of Epsom salt bath for newborns and young children:

 1. Reduces Inflammation